Referral Leakage: Let’s fix it together

 What is Referral Leakage?

 If this scenario sounds familiar to you, then you have probably experienced the dangers and frustrations of referral leakage firsthand.
-Basically, when a patient seeks care from, or is referred to, a healthcare provider outside their practice, the referral is prone to be lost up be 50% of the time on the first go around.
+Basically, when a patient seeks care from, or is referred to, a healthcare provider outside their practice, the referral is prone to be lost up to 50% of the time on the first go around.
 It slips through the cracks, alongside your patient’s hope for a quick evaluation.
 The referral you sent to the neurosurgeon, for example, may likely have gotten lost during the transfer of care.
 To fully grasp the enormity of the issue, one must understand the primary negative effects of referral leakage, why it occurs in the first place, and recommendations to prevent it.

 For many healthcare professionals, the amount of referrals that vanish is a mystery (and a frustrating one, at that).
 It’s estimated that the average hospital loses a staggering $200–$500 million a year to disappearing referrals.
 Not only is referral leakage a vexing, time-consuming problem for the primary care physicians trying to establish a care plan for their patients, but it can also be a loss of revenue for the specialists, ancillary care providers and hospital networks.
 Seeking out-of-network care can complicate previously agreed upon payment plans and discounts between all parties, meaning higher overall costs for payers.
 Between the harm leakage causes in terms of costs, relationships, and care management, 94% of medical professionals surveyed in the “Patient Leakage & Keepage Report” agreed that decreasing leakage should be a 2022 priority.